 - More great salad recipes

 About Waldorf Salad

-The miracle whip dressing has a sweet and tangy flavor, which pairs perfectly with the sweet fruit and fresh celery.
-Plus, the pecans add just the right amount of crunch!
+The dressing itself has a sweet and tangy flavor, with a tangy Miracle whip base and hints of lemon and orange juices, which pairs perfectly with the apples, pears, and celery.
+Plus, the pecans add just the right amount of crunch.

 No matter what type of event or occasion you’re planning for, this salad is a great crowd-pleasing option!

 Where did the original Waldorf salad come from?

 The Waldorf salad was first served at the Waldorf Hotel, created by Edouard Beauchamp (executive chef) and Oscar Tschirky (maitre d’hotel), and included three main ingredients: red-skinned apples, celery, and mayonnaise.